-1.1 IAI: None Costuming is an introductory course in the design and construction of theatrical costumes.
+Costuming is an introductory course in the design and construction of theatrical costumes.
 The course is designed to give students a basic understanding of historical costuming, basic safety procedures, techniques of costume and accessory construction, machine and tool use.
 The course also includes an introduction to sewing - both hand and machine, cutting, draping and pattern drafting and costume shop organization.
 Practical experience is gained through the construction of costumes for productions.
-Prerequisite: None Credit: 3 semester hours Lecture: 1 Iah.
-4

-THE 210-Theatre Practicum III
+THE 210 -Theatre Practicum III

-7.7 Theatre Practicum III is designed to continue to give the student practical experience in costuming, stage management, lighting, scene construction, prop construction, and box office management that is not available in a standard classroom setting.
+Theatre Practicum III is designed to continue to give the student practical experience in costuming, stage management, lighting, scene construction, prop construction, and box office management that is not available in a standard classroom setting.
 Students will increase their efficiency, enjoyment and understanding of the various methods of producing theatrical productions using actual production requirements as a learning tool.
-Prerequisite: THE 111 Credit: 1 semester hour Lecture: 1 Lab: 1
+Prerequisite: THE 111

+Credit: 1 semester hour Lab: 1 Lecture: 1